jadoo3/cashier_app/README.md

 python -m cashier_app.main
 ```

+If you run the application on a headless server without an X display,
+`main.py` will automatically fall back to the Qt `offscreen` platform.

 ### Controllers and Models
 - SalesController, CreditorController, ReportController, DBExplorerController
 - Sale, SaleItem, Creditor, Payment, PriceHistory, Return models with TimestampMixin